NJ Saltwater Reg. Summary

 Filleting

-The filleting at sea of all fish with a size limit is prohibited.
-Party boats may fillet fish at sea if the obtain a Special Fillet Permit.
-Applications may be obtained from the Marine Fisheries Administration.
+The filleting at sea of all fish with a size limit, or any species of flatfish, is prohibited except for summer flounder; see Summer Flounder section on page 16 of the physical copy of these regulations.
+Anglers shall possess no parts of any fish caught on a previous fishing tripshall be in possession.
+Party boats may fillet fish at sea if they obtain a Special Fillet Permit.
+Applications may be obtained from Fish and Wildlife's Bureau of Marine Fisheries.
 (See also Summer Flounder)

 Black Sea Bass